How to Break Emotional Attachment in a Relationship: 15 Ways

 If you realize that what you feel toward him is just lust or infatuation, then there’s no better way to break an emotional attachment than by breaking up with him.

-If you still want to give your relationship a chance, even a short break can help you work through attachment issues.
+If you still want to give your relationship a chance, even a short break can help resolve attachment issues.

 3. Give yourself some space

-If you’re not sure how you feel about your partner yet, but find yourself obsessing over him and the relationship, then you desperately need some time off from it.
+If you’re unsure how you feel about your partner yet but find yourself obsessing over him and the relationship, then you desperately need some time off from it.

 Give yourself some space away from your partner by going on a short trip somewhere or having a self-care day.
-Making some space in your relationship is good when you’re planning on how to break the emotional attachment.
+Making some space in your relationship is good when you plan on learning how to break the emotional attachment.

 4. Planned date nights and scheduled calls

-When you’re trying to avoid unhealthy attachment in relationships, you can set up a schedule.
+When you’re trying to avoid unhealthy attachments in relationships, you can set up a schedule.
 Spending too much or too little time can make you clingy and obsess over your partner.

-5. Find a hobby or a side hustle that you like
+5. Find a hobby or a side hustle you like

-As you’re working on how not to get emotionally attached, distracting yourself from your relationship is an important part.
-Working on a hobby like painting or solving puzzles can take your mind off of your relationship.
+As you’re working on learning how not to get emotionally attached, distracting yourself from your relationship is a vital part.
+Working on a hobby like painting or solving puzzles can take your mind off your relationship.

-Learning more about your specific attachment style can help you understand how to break emotional attachment with your partner.
+Learning more about your attachment style can help you understand how to break emotional attachment to someone.

 6. Disable notifications if you’re getting distracted